mendixlabs/LoginForm/README.md

 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!

-## Features and limitations
+## Features

-- Use this widget to login from any page in your Mendix application
+- Use this widget to login **local users** from any page in your Mendix application
 - A link to open a 'Forgot my password' page

+## Limitations
+- Input credentials are authenticated with user credentials available in System.User entity(local accounts).
+Logging in with Mendix SSO account credentials will not result in being logged in.
+- In a Sandbox environment an application owner is not able to configure the MxAdmin account(=local).
+To log in with a MxAdmin account is not possible in a Sandbox.

 ## Configuration
 - Insert the widget in a page